whyboris/Global-Income-Distribution/README.md

 02 - Generates the 4th - 8th figures, export csv with coordinate data for the interactive graph

 03 - Process csv from above step into correct format for interactive graph library

+04 - Generate the js dictionaries to convert between ISO2, ISO3, and country names on the website

+XX - archived file exploring the 2005 income distribution (dataset comes from Branko Milanovic but is not included in repository)